-Each state contracting with an MCO, PIHP, PAHP, or PCCM entity must draft and implement a written quality strategy for assessing and improving the quality of healthcare and services furnished by the MCO, PIHP, PAHP, or PCCM entity, per §438.340(a).
-The following table lists the required elements for state quality strategies, per 42 CFR §438.340(b), the CMS June 2021 Medicaid and CHIP Managed Care Quality Strategy Toolkit, and the corresponding sections in the Nevada Quality Strategy that address each required element.
+Each state contracting with an MCO, PIHP, PAHP, or PCCM entity must draft and implement a written quality strategy for assessing and improving the quality of healthcare and services furnished by the MCO, PIHP, PAHP, or PCCM entity, per §438.340(a) and §457.1240(e).
+The following table lists the required elements and the processes for developing state quality strategies as required by 42 CFR §438.340(b), 42 CFR §438.340(c), 42 CFR §438.340(d), and the June 2021 Medicaid and Children's Health Insurance Program (CHIP) Managed Care Quality Strategy Toolkit; and the corresponding sections in the Nevada Quality Strategy that address each requirement.